 A corneal transplantation may also be necessary.
 During this procedure, the damaged cornea is replaced with a donated cornea.
 This operation is successful in about 9 out of 10 people with advanced keratoconus.
 Even after a transplant, you most likely will need glasses or contact lenses to see clearly.

 Map-dot-fingerprint dystrophy usually affects adults between the ages of 40 and 70, or children as a result of heredity.
-It is usually painless and causes no vision loss, and sometimes clears up without treatment.
-In some cases, however, epithelial erosion may occur.
-Epithelial erosion can expose the nerves lining the cornea, causing severe pain.
-The cornea’s normal curvature may be altered, causing astigmatism and nearsightedness.
+It is usually painless and causes no vision loss.
+In some cases, however, epithelial erosions may occur.
+Epithelial erosions are spontaneous corneal abrasions that occur, exposing the nerves lining the cornea and causing severe pain.
+The cornea's normal curvature may be altered, causing astigmatism and nearsightedness.

 As the cornea is altered, vision may be blurry and accompanied by: